vulcan-api/basedbook-frontend/README.md

 # Muj Elektryk - Frontend

-This is frontend of our powerfull application.
+This is frontend of our powerful application.

 ## Build
 That's important to clone submodules, because we embed matrix client via one.